wshon/madedit-mod/README.txt

 7. Fix issue of statusbar working under wx3.0
 8. Fix issue of check/uncheck FindHex of search
 9. Fix issue of check/uncheck FindHex of Replace
-10. Update Simplified Chinese
+10. Rollback changes for INS and ReadOnly showing on statusbar, which is buggy
-Note: Fixed the bugs or issues under wx3.0 I found but there still might be issue with wx3.0.
-So, take your own risk to try 0.2.7.
+11. Update Simplified Chinese

 Mod v0.2.6.1
 1. Bookmark while searching(toggle bookmark/bookmark all/don't show results in results window)